Skip to content

 • 10-30m Bluetooth range is sufficient for your office layout

 Many businesses use both: softphones for desk staff, DECT handsets for reception, warehouse, and on-site teams.
-For a full comparison of cloud phone systems that power either setup, see our guide to the best UK VoIP providers and best telephone systems for small businesses.
+Both setups can be powered by the same cloud phone systems.
+For a full comparison, see our guide to the best UK VoIP providers and best telephone systems for small businesses.

 How to Choose the Right Cordless Phone

-Choose based on three factors: your environment (office, warehouse, clinical), the number of handsets you need (single-cell for up to 10, multi-cell for 20+), and your VoIP provider’s compatibility list.
+Choose based on three factors.
+The first is your environment (office, warehouse, clinical).
+The second is the number of handsets you need (single-cell for up to 10, multi-cell for 20+).
+The third is your VoIP provider’s compatibility list.

 If You Need…Recommended SystemBudget (handset + base)